Monterosso beach - one of the best places to stay when visiting Cinque Terre with kids

 The marina area is the busiest part of Riomaggiore, packed with restaurants and boats bobbing in the harbor.

 If you want to avoid the crowds, visit the marina in the evening at sunset.
+There will still be people there, but it is so lovely at this time of day.

 Take A Sunset Boat Tour

-One of the best ways to experience Cinque Terre is from the water, and Riomaggiore is the perfect place to do it.
+An incredible way to experience Cinque Terre is from the water, and Riomaggiore is the perfect place to do it.

 If you’re visiting in the summer, a boat tour is also a cooler way to experience the villages, literally.